 Five Ways To Encourage Your Stressed Child

-- If possible, make her comfortable where she is.
-I used to heat the rice bag for my daughter and go lay it on her shoulders while she was doing homework.
+If possible, make her comfortable where she is.
+For example, I used to heat the rice bag for my daughter and go lay it on her shoulders while she was doing homework.
 (We live in cold Montana, so this was comforting.)

 As we allow our children to work and struggle, while we come alongside them with encouragement and comfort, we are mirroring this work that God is doing in our lives through Jesus.

 This post may contain affiliate links through which Club31Women might get a small compensation – with no additional cost to you.
 See my disclosure policy here.

 100 Ways to Love to Your Son/Daughter

 You love your son and daughter–but that doesn’t mean you always know the most effective ways to show that love, ways that will connect with their hearts, and stick with them no matter what life throws their way.

 These practical books by the authors of 100 Ways to Love Your Wife and 100 Ways to Love Your Husband give you 100 specific, actionable ideas you can implement to show love to your children, no matter what age they are.

 The best part?
 The short, bite-sized readings make it easy to start right now!